strimzi/strimzi.github.io/_posts/2019-04-30-accessing-kafka-part-3.md

 That allows OpenShift to assign each route its own DNS name which is based on the wildcard entry.
 Users do not have to do anything special to handle the DNS records.
 But don't worry, when you don't own any domains where you can setup the wildcard entires, it can use services such as [nip.ip](https://nip.io/) for the wildcard DNS routing.
-Data routing is done using the [HAProxy](https://www.haproxy.org) load balancer which serves as the router behind the routes.
+Data routing is done using the [HAProxy](https://www.haproxy.org) load balancer which serves as the router behind the domain names.

 The main use-case of the router is HTTP(S) routing.
 The routes are able to do path based routing of HTTP and HTTPS (with TLS termination) traffic.